vectordotdev/vector/rfcs/2021-09-01-8547-accept-metrics-in-datadog-agent-source.md

       later if there is demand for it (see the note below).
     - Overall this is fairly straighforward
-- Handle the `/api/beta/sketches` route in the `datadog_agent` source to support sketches/distribution encoded using protobuf
+- Handle the `/api/beta/sketches` route in the `datadog_agent` source to support sketches/distribution encoded using protobuf, but once decoded those sketches will require internal support in Vector:
-   - Revamp the distribution metrics in the `datadog_metrics` sink to use sketches and the associated endpoint will probably be a good idea.
+   - Distribution metrics in the `datadog_metrics` sink would need to use sketches and the associated endpoint.
+This is a prerequisite to support end-to-end sketches forwarding.
    - The sketches the agent ships is based on this [paper](http://www.vldb.org/pvldb/vol12/p2195-masson.pdf) whereas Vector uses what's called a summary inside the Agent, implementing the complete DDSketch support in Vector is probably a good idea as sketches have convenient properties for wide consistent aggregation and limited error.
 To